 Manage Your Money Better

 Once you change your perspective on debt, then it becomes a matter of changing the way you manage your money.
-Most people who are living paycheck to paycheck don’t have a concrete plan when it comes to managing money.
+Most people who are living on the edge financially don’t have a concrete plan when it comes to managing money.
 They operate on more of a general idea of their finances instead of a clearly laid out plan.

 This lack of organization is why the average family can’t seem to get ahead.